dotnet/docs-desktop/dotnet-desktop-guide/framework/wpf/advanced/threading-model.md

  Most graphical user interfaces (GUIs) spend a large portion of their time idle while waiting for events that are generated in response to user interactions.
 With careful programming this idle time can be used constructively, without affecting the responsiveness of the UI.
 The WPF threading model doesn’t allow input to interrupt an operation happening in the UI thread.
 This means you must be sure to return to the <xref:System.Windows.Threading.Dispatcher> periodically to process pending input events before they get stale.

+ A sample app demonstrating the concepts of this section can be downloaded from GitHub for either [C#](https://github.com/dotnet/samples/tree/main/wpf/Threading/PrimeNumber/net48/csharp) or [Visual Basic](https://github.com/dotnet/samples/tree/main/wpf/Threading/PrimeNumber/net48/vb).

  Consider the following example:

  :::image type="content" source="./media/threading-model/threading-prime-numbers.png" alt-text="Screenshot that shows threading of prime numbers.":::